-Loop Detection allows users to configure the Managed Switch to lock a port when it detects packets which are sent out on that port loop back to the switch.
+Loop Detection allows users to configure the Managed Switch to lock a port when it detects packets that sent out on that port loop back to the switch.
 When loops occur, it will cause broadcast storm and affect the performance of layer two Access switch.
-To avoid this, Loop Detection can be enabled on LAN ports of the Managed Switch.
+To avoid this, Loop Detection can be enabled on LAN port of the Managed Switch.
 When it detects the loop, it will lock the port which receives the loop packet immediately and send out SNMP trap to inform the network administrator.

-Loop Detection command Parameter Description Switch(config)# loop-detection Globally enable Loop Detection function.
-By default, this function is disabled.
-No command Switch(config)# no loop-detection า Globally disable Loop Detection function.
-Show command Switch(config)# show loop-detec tion Show current Loop Detection configuration information.
-Switch(config)# show loop-detec tion status Show information concerning locked ports and locked cause.
+Loop Detection command Description Switch(config)# loop-detection Globally enable Loop Detection function.
+Switch(config)# 100p-detection By default, this function is disabled.
+Switch(config)# loop-detection unlock interval Set up the time interval for the locked Switch(config)# 100p-detection unlock interval ports to be unlocked Switch(config-if-PORT-PORT)# loop-detection Enable Loop Detection function on the Switch(config-ii-FOKT-FOKT)# 100p-detection selected ports.
+No command Switch(config)# no loop-detection Globally disable Loop Detection function.
+Switch(config-if-PORT-PORT)# no loop- Disable Loop Detection function on the detection selected physical ports.
+Show command Switch(config)# show loop-detection Show current Loop Detection configuration.
+Switch(config)# show loop-detection status Show information concerning locked ports Switch(comig)# show loop-detection status and locked cause.

-Note: Please note that Loop Detection function is only available on LAN 1~5 port.
+Note: Please note that Loop Detection function is only available on LAN 1~8 port.

-2.5.7 MAC Command
+2.5.9 MAC Command